 What that actually means in practice

 Perplexity ranking is citation-driven.
-The product shows its sources, so the model is biased toward pages that can support a direct answer with fresh, structured, unambiguous information.
+The product shows its sources, so the model favors pages that can support a direct answer with fresh, structured, unambiguous information.
 Authority and freshness matter more than length.

 Perplexity does not reward the loudest page; it rewards the clearest source it can cite without embarrassment.